GVPproj/pynvoice/README.md

 ## Features

-- **🏢 Provider Management** - Manage your business information and sender details
-- **👤 Client Management** - Store and organize client information
-- **📄 Invoice Creation** - Generate professional invoices with line items
-- **💬 Footer Messages** - Add custom messages to your invoices
+- **🎨 TUI** - Clean terminal interface with mouse and keyboard navigation
 - **📤 PDF Export** - Export invoices as PDF files for sharing
-- **🎨 Modern TUI** - Clean terminal interface with Tokyo Night theme
 - **💾 SQLite Database** - Local data storage with no external dependencies

 ## Installation